Virtual-Universe/Virtual-Universe-Release/.github/ISSUE_TEMPLATE.md

 ### NOTE About Features

 **The Second Galaxy Development Team will consider the features after we have seen enough interest by users of Virtual Universe.
-The Feature must recieve at least five (5) core developers voting in favor of the feature for it to be included in a future release.**
+The Feature must recieve at least six (6) core developers voting in favor of the feature for it to be included in a future release.**

 ### For bugs please answer the following